chewie625/text-reader-extension/README.md

 - The extension requires the "contextMenus" and "activeTab" permissions
 - Text-to-speech quality depends on your system's available voices
 - The extension will automatically stop any currently playing speech before starting new text
+- **You can always stop reading by pressing the Delete key**